 In 2012 I was honoured to be recipient of the Award of Merit from the Ontario Psychological Association for a “significant and sustained contribution to the profession.”
 In 2014, I was further honored with being elected to the status of “Fellow” with the Canadian Psychological Association.
 Over the years I have published, presented at Conferences and provided workshops on Well-Being right across Canada, in the Northwest Territories, and internationally including Switzerland, Japan, England and The Netherlands during the past decade.

 I have been a course instructor at 3 different Universities teaching courses in learning, psychopathology, diagnosis and assessment.
 I have also supervised internships and post-doctoral training of numerous graduate students.
 I am presently supervising graduate students who are completing their University training in Counselling Psychology.

 In 2015 I authored a book for educators entitled “Well Aware – Developing Resilient, Active and Flourishing Students” through Pearson Canada, which became a best seller for books in education.
 Pearson has since published a series of 20 “Well Aware” books for children written by accomplished Canadian authors.
 In 2020 I co-authored an e-book chapter 15 in “Living Schools” on sustainable well-being through the University of Manitoba.

-With many years of experience in a number of high profile environments I am happy to offer my cumulative expertise in providing a strength-based approach to mental health to support individuals and families in meeting the many challenges modern life brings.
+With many years of experience at direct therapy, and serving in a number of high profile environments, I am happy to offer my cumulative expertise in providing a strength-based approach to support individuals and families in meeting the many challenges modern life brings.

 Fee schedule ranges from $150 to $225 per hour, depending on the nature of the service provided.
 Fees are consistent with the guidelines set by the Ontario Psychological Association.